 What can we expect now when we come to Mass?

 Masks – until further notice, the wearing of masks is no longer required during liturgies for those who have been vaccinated.
 Non-vaccinated persons must continue to wear masks during liturgies.
 If you are vaccinated and prefer to continue wearing a mask at Mass you are, of course, free to do so.
 Please know that the parish will not be checking vaccination cards.
 People will be on the honor system.

 Social Distancing – as of 5/19/21, social distancing is no longer required in the church.
 All pews are available for seating.
 The ropes that had served to restrict seating to every other pew have been removed.

 Congregational Singing – during the pandemic, congregational singing was prohibited as a way of reducing the risk of spreading infection.
 The period of the suspension of congregational singing is over as of 5/19/21.
 For this reason, we will place hymnals back into the pews for use by the congregation.

 Communion Line – since there is no longer a social distancing requirement, we will resume our prior practice of having two lines for the reception of Eucharist.
 Those who wear masks in the Communion line must remove or lower them before receiving the Host from the minister of the sacrament.
-Priests will continue to make use of the bowl of sanitizer (alcohol) while distributing the Eucharist to the faithful.
+Priests will make use of the bowl of sanitizer (alcohol) prior to the distribution of the Eucharist to the faithful.

-The Diocese of Bridgeport requires no additional restrictions for gatherings than those mandated by state authorities.
+The Diocese of Bridgeport requires no additional restrictions for gatherings than those mandated by state and local authorities.